Artist Credit: Kenta Miyakawa

 Arturo Tedeschi is an Italian architect and computational designer internationally renowned for his sculptural and visionary approach combined with research on advanced design methods, materials and fabrication technologies.
 His use of digital technologies blurs the line between disciplines and emphasizes the semantic and emotional values of objects.

 Since 2004 Arturo Tedeschi has complemented professional practice with personal research on algorithmic design, focusing on relationships between architecture and new design tools.
-His work includes techniques such as Algorithms-Aided Design, CNC milling, robotic milling, 3D printing, artificial intelligence, virtual reality…
+His work includes techniques such as Algorithms-Aided Design, CNC milling, robotic milling, 3D printing, artificial intelligence, and virtual reality.

 -